massimo-tech3d/GAZER/README.md

 8. Verify the smartphone connectivity.
 Select gazer access point and connect to 192.168.3.1
 9. install "GPSd Forwarder" from Play Store and turn it on
 10. Enjoy a star gazing night !

+## License
+the project is released under GPLv3 License (the dependencies have their own licences)